MDSplus/mdsplus/README.md

 ### Building with Docker

+If you are building for Linux or Windows, you can build with Docker.
 When building with Docker, you don't need to install any special libraries or tools, however you will need `docker` installed and permission to run it on your system.